sst/guide/_chapters/configure-cognito-identity-pool-in-cdk.md

 Let's quickly highlight the changes and go over them.

+We are creating a new `CfnIdentityPool` and linking it to the User Pool that we created [in the last chapter]({% link _chapters/configure-cognito-user-pool-in-cdk.md %}).

 ``` javascript
 + const identityPool = new cognito.CfnIdentityPool(this, "IdentityPool", {
 +   allowUnauthenticatedIdentities: false, // Don't allow unathenticated users